twitchax/ratrod/README.md

 It's a reference to the [Rat Rod](https://en.wikipedia.org/wiki/Rat_rod) car culture, which is all about building something that works, even if it's "rusty".

-Essentially, I googled "rusty pipe", and didn;t get much, so I googled "rusty rod", and google figured I meant "rat rod".
+Essentially, I googled "rusty pipe", and didn't get much, so I googled "rusty rod", and google figured I meant "rat rod".
 I thought it was appropriately esoteric, so I went with it.

 ## Testing